 There should always be a lot of effort in your lifting – or intensity.
 Even light weights should be treated with deliberate movement, and should be practiced with the same concern as heavy weights.

 The best bodybuilders use a mixture of heavy and light weights.
 The thing that never changes is the intensity and deliberate movement that comes with that.
 Your workout should be deliberate, intense, and should work on your weaknesses.

 Your lower body is at least half of your body.
 When you consider the size of the muscles – the quads, glutes, and hamstrings – it’s probably more like 60%.

-If you want to gain weight and get big, you should focus on good lower body and back exercises.
+If you want to gain weight and get big, you should focus on good lower body and back exercises, including a wide back workout.
 These allow you to add more mass faster, lift bigger weights, and make you look bigger and stronger.
 You’ll also develop under-trained muscles like the traps and forearms with these movements.

 They’re the basis for strength and everyone needs better strength in the hips and core.
 Deadlifts, squats, lunges, and other lower body exercises have a place in everyone’s routine.

 7. Set Goals With a Few Exercises

 You want to get better at everything.
 However, you want to set a core of exercises that are most important, and that you push yourself on.
 For most people, this is a squat variation, a pressing variation, a deadlift, and a rowing or pulling variation.